Wine Themed Contemporary Artwork for Wineries, Tasting Rooms & Collectors

 Smith’s appreciation of winemaking is a consistent and strong influence in many of her paintings.
 To her, feeding the senses is as important as feeding the soul.
 Touch, smell, sight, taste and tone all are attached to a single experience that enlivens the human spirit.

 To provide even greater insight into her composition, there was a seminal moment in 1997 while sharing a very special bottle with the noted wine critic Robert Parker, Jr., Taylor noticed the tablecloth had become laced with rings of varying shades of claret from the many wine glasses.
 From this casual observation, she was inspired to develop the series of paintings in which she examines and mixes various types of wine with her paints to form an abstract still life study of wine and it's chemical properties.
 In many works, Taylor adds the chemical symbols for the molecular fermentation process of creating wine with charcoal and ink.
-Further symbolic elements in these works are intended to develop a dialogue between the science of wine making and the human body which appreciates, creates and consumes the wine.
+Further symbolic elements in these wine themed artworks are intended to develop a dialogue between the science of wine making and the human body which appreciates, creates and consumes the wine.

-In many of her works, one can sense that a wine tasting has just taken place with vast patterns of rings and spills left by wine glasses placed and removed from a time-worn tablecloth.
+In many of her artworks, one can sense that a wine tasting has just taken place with vast patterns of rings and spills left by wine glasses placed and removed from a time-worn tablecloth.